GauravDhuri/missingskill-learning/git/git.md

 <td>It allows us to create, list, rename and delete branches</td>
 <tr>
 <td>git merge</td>
-<td>It is used to merege branches that have a common base commit</td>
+<td>It is used to merge branches that have a common base commit</td>
 </tr>
 <tr>
 <td>git checkout</td>